Motion made, and Question proposed, That this House do now adjourn.—(Michael Tomlinson.)

 The hon.
 Gentleman mentioned cash savings.
 Over the past 10 weeks, the additional cost of accommodating those extra 4,000 people has run into tens of millions of pounds, and possibly more than that.
 I assure him that no cost saving is being made anywhere in that part of the Home Office budget.
 The hotels provide three meals a day that meet dietary requirements.
 In terms of cultural sensitivity, Korans and prayer mats are provided, and during Ramadan, late evening and early morning food is provided for those who observe it.

 The hon.
 Gentleman mentioned connectivity.
 Each room has a TV and, critically, wi-fi, and 24-hour reception staff are available, as are translation services and staggered meal times to cater for social distancing.
 There is full access to the building for cleaning and repairs.
 Laundry facilities are available on site; there is space for NHS staff and medical consultation, and full provision of things such as towels, soaps, sanitiser, bed linen, toiletries, and feminine hygiene products—all those things are provided.
 If any areas require further attention, the hon.
 Gentleman is welcome to write to me and I will happily address those matters.

 Of course—I would be happy to meet the hon.
 Gentleman and his colleagues to discuss any specific concerns.
-It would be helpful if he could write to me in advance to lay those concerns out in writing, so that I can come with answers, rather than reply off the cuff.
-If he writes to me first, I would be happy subsequently to meet him and go through his specific concerns.
+It would be helpful if he wrote to me in advance to lay those concerns out in writing, so that I could come with answers, rather than reply off the cuff.
+If he wrote to me first, I would be happy subsequently to meet him and go through his specific concerns.